AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 }
 ```

-More examples:
+For more examples, please refer to:
 - {{ '[pb_rpc_sync_client]({}/src/examples/cpp/pb_rpc/module/normal_rpc_sync_client_module/normal_rpc_sync_client_module.cc)'.format(code_site_root_path_url) }}
-- {{ '[ros2_rpc_sync_client]({}/src/examples/cpp/ros2_rpc/module/normal_rpc_sync_client_module/normal_rpc_sync_client_module.cc)'.format(code_site_root_path_url) }}
+- {{ '[ros2_rpc_sync_client]({}/src/examples/cpp/ros2_rpc/module/normal_rpc_sync_client_module/normal_rpc_sync_client_module.cc)'.format(code_site_root_path_url) }}### Asynchronous Callback-based Interfaces

-### Asynchronous Callback-style Interface

-The asynchronous callback-style interface uses callbacks to return asynchronous results, offering the best performance but the least developer-friendly experience, as it can easily lead to callback hell.
+Asynchronous callback-based interfaces use callbacks to return asynchronous results, offering the best performance but the lowest developer-friendliness, as they can easily lead to callback hell.

-The general steps for initiating RPC calls using asynchronous callback-style interfaces are:
+The general steps for initiating an RPC call using an asynchronous callback-based interface are as follows:
-- **Step 0**: Include stub code header files, such as `xxx.aimrt_rpc.pb.h` or `xxx.aimrt_rpc.srv.h`, which contain the asynchronous interface handle `XXXAsyncProxy`;
+- **Step 0**: Include the stub code header file, such as `xxx.aimrt_rpc.pb.h` or `xxx.aimrt_rpc.srv.h`, which contains the asynchronous interface handle `XXXAsyncProxy`;
-- **Step 1**: Call the `RegisterClientFunc` method during the `Initialize` phase to register the RPC Client;
+- **Step 1**: Register the RPC Client by calling the `RegisterClientFunc` method during the `Initialize` phase;
-- **Step 2**: Initiate RPC calls in a business function during the `Start` phase:
+- **Step 2**: Initiate the RPC call in a business function during the `Start` phase:
-  - **Step 2-1**: Create a `XXXAsyncProxy` with constructor parameter `aimrt::rpc::RpcHandleRef`;
+  - **Step 2-1**: Create an `XXXAsyncProxy`, with the constructor parameter being `aimrt::rpc::RpcHandleRef`;
-  - **Step 2-2**: Create Req and Rsp objects, then populate Req content;
+  - **Step 2-2**: Create Req and Rsp, and populate the Req content;
-  - **Step 2-3**: [Optional] Create ctx and configure timeout information;
+  - **Step 2-3**: **[Optional]** Create ctx and set timeout and other information;
-  - **Step 2-4**: Use the proxy to initiate RPC calls by passing ctx, Req, Rsp and result callback, ensuring ctx/Req/Rsp remain valid and unmodified throughout the call lifecycle;
+  - **Step 2-4**: Use the proxy to initiate the RPC call by passing ctx, Req, Rsp, and the result callback, ensuring that ctx, Req, and Rsp remain valid and unmodified throughout the call cycle;
-  - **Step 2-5**: Obtain returned status and parse status/Rsp in the callback function;
+  - **Step 2-5**: In the callback function, retrieve the returned status and parse the status and Rsp;

-The initial steps are essentially the same as synchronous interfaces, with the key difference being that **Step 2-4** requires using asynchronous callbacks to obtain results.
-Below is a simple protobuf-based example (ROS2 Srv syntax is similar):
+The initial steps are largely the same as for synchronous interfaces, with the key difference being that **Step 2-4** requires using an asynchronous callback to obtain the result.
+Below is a simple example based on protobuf; the syntax for ROS2 Srv is very similar:
 ```cpp
 #include "rpc.aimrt_rpc.pb.h"